-The Program Assistant is a vital part of the AccessibleNU staff.
-This position is responsible for a variety of administrative, clerical, and accommodation support services.
+The Program Assistant is a vital part of the AccessibleNU staff and works under the Operations functional area of the unit.
+Reporting to the Accessible Technology Strategy and Operations Lead, this position is responsible for a variety of administrative, clerical, and accommodation support services.
 The Program Assistant is the primary point of contact for individuals visiting or contacting AccessibleNU.
 This position provides front desk coverage, and clerical support.
-Duties include screening calls and visitors, scheduling appointments, utilizing the ANU database, basic bookkeeping, ordering supplies, employing Microsoft Office Suite, and making meeting arrangements.
-The Program Coordinator also fulfills basic information requests from students and other constituents, monitors accommodation costs, and manages note-takers and student workers.
+Duties include screening calls and visitors, scheduling appointments, utilizing the ANU database, basic financials, ordering supplies, employing Microsoft Office Suite, and making meeting arrangements.
+The Program Coordinator also fulfills basic information requests from students and other constituents, monitors accommodation costs, and manages student workers.

 About AccessibleNU: Using a social model of disability lens, AccessibleNU (ANU) is the unit that oversees implementation of academic and programmatic accommodations for students with disabilities.
 Through ANU, students can make arrangements for testing accommodations, books in alternate format, assistive technology, Sign Language interpreting, and other accommodations as determined appropriate through the interactive process.
 Learn more about AccessibleNU here: https://www.northwestern.edu/accessiblenu/